jhu-dvrk/dvrk-readthedocs/docs/pages/development/ros-clients/python.rst

  .. warning::

-    By default the dVRK console publishes the state of the dVRK at 100Hz.
+    By default, the dVRK console publishes the state of the dVRK at 100Hz.
 If you need to close the loop at a different frequency, use the ``-p`` command line option for the ``dvrk_console_json``.